craigiswayne/vcard-personal-portfolio-jekyll/README.md

 * Avatar Sad created with: https://readyplayer.me/hub/avatars
 * Tracking configs
 * Next up: collections for testimonials
-* Light theme
 * Project URLs / Individual Page
 * Cheatsheet jekyll: https://gist.github.com/JJediny/a466eed62cee30ad45e2
 * Should the project categories selection be a separate page? -> could remove js if it is
 * move page title to default layout
 * archive pages for the following: http://127.0.0.1:4000/design/2022/02/23/best-fonts-every-designer.html
 * Make sure the testimonial modal is working correctly
-* Light mode / dark mode
 * prefers reduced motion
-* create a tool to scrape a wordpress site to jekyll
-* how to absorb feed.xml
 * remove need for active classes
-* sass mixing for media queries
 * css for pages
 * css code coverage
 * js code coverage